-This is what happened when Renault was going through one of its off-the-wall phases and decided to stick a V6 engine into the Clio supermini.
-It wouldn’t fit in the front, so the rear seats had to come out, with a 3.0-litre motor slotted into their place above the rear wheels.
+Here’s what happened the last time Renault went through an off-the-wall phase and built a mid-engined supermini.
+The 3.0-litre V6 wouldn’t fit in the front of a Clio, so the rear seats had to come out, with the engine slotted into their place above the rear wheels.

 The Clio V6 was described as a ‘classic’ even when it was new – with many astonished that this extreme hot hatchback even made it into production.

-The first-generation car quickly developed a reputation for being snappy at the limit, while the phase two models (like that driven here) had some chassis tuning by Porsche and are considered more desirable.
+The first-generation car quickly developed a reputation for being snappy at the limit, while the phase two models (like the one driven here) had chassis tuning by Porsche and are considered more desirable.

 What are its rivals?

-In reality, the Clio was closer to a Porsche 911 in a supermini-shaped body than a traditional hot hatch.
+In reality, the Clio was more like a Porsche 911 in a supermini-shaped body than a traditional hot hatch.

 What engine does it use?

-The Clio V6 was launched at a time when various mainstream French cars were available with a 3.0-litre V6 petrol engine.
-It was already used in models such as the Renault Laguna, Vel Satis and even the Espace people carrier, not to mention the Peugeot 406 and Citroen Xantia.
+The Clio V6 was launched at a time when various mainstream French cars were offered with a 3.0-litre V6 petrol engine.
+These included models such as the Renault Laguna, Vel Satis and even the Espace people carrier, not to mention the Peugeot 406 and Citroen Xantia.

-By this phase two model, power had been boosted to 255hp, thanks to a revised cylinder head and better induction system.
+By the time this phase two model arrived, power had been boosted to 255hp, thanks to a revised cylinder head and better induction system.

 What’s it like to drive?